-After the NAL SHOUT Android app has been downloaded to the desired device, the user can proceed to pair the device with the SHOUT ns.
-To pair an device such as a smartphone or tablet with the SHOUT ns for the first time, a connection to the USB interface of a PC is required to use the SatTerm PC based Terminal Emulation application (see Section 6.2 Using SatTerm).
+After the NAL SHOUT Android app has been downloaded to the desired device, proceed to pair the device with the SHOUT ns.
+To pair a device such as a smartphone or tablet with the SHOUT ns for the first time, a connection to the USB interface of a PC is required to use the SatTerm PC-based terminal emulation application (see section 5.2 Using SatTerm).

-STEP 1 - Insure the SHOUT app is installed on the Android Device.

-STEP 2 - Connect the SHOUT ns to the PC with a USB cable.
-Launch the SatTerm application.
-Put the SHOUT ns in command mode with the command +++.

-STEP 3 - Activate the Bluetooth link on the SHOUT ns by pressing the BT button for at least two seconds.
-Verify the Bluetooth "BT" LED starts blinking to indicate it is pairing mode.

-STEP 4 - Using the Android device Bluetooth pairing Menu, find the SHOUT ns device and select it.

-STEP 5 - The Android device will provide a passkey for pairing.
-Using the AT^BTPASS ###### command, enter the pairing key into the SHOUT ns.
-After several seconds, the SHOUT ns BT LED should change from blinking to steady illumination to indicate it has paired successfully.

-STEP 6 - Remove the SHOUT ns from Command mode by sending the ^TRK command.
+- 1. Verify the SHOUT app is installed on the Android device. - 2.
+Connect the SHOUT ns to the PC with a USB cable. - 3.
+Launch the SatTerm application. - 4.
+Put the SHOUT ns in command mode with the command +++. - 5.
+Activate the Bluetooth link on the SHOUT ns by pressing the BT button for at least two seconds.
+Verify the Bluetooth (BT) LED starts blinking to indicate it is in pairing mode. - 6.
+Using the Android device's Bluetooth pairing menu, select the SHOUT ns device. - 7.
+The Android device will provide a passkey for pairing.
+Using the AT^BTPASS ####### command, enter the pairing key into the SHOUT ns.
+After several seconds, the SHOUT ns BT LED changes from blinking to steady illumination to indicate it has paired successfully. - 8.
+Remove the SHOUT ns from command mode by sending the ^TRK command. - 9.
 Unplug the SHOUT ns from the USB cable.

-Once the devices have been paired, the user can launch the NAL SHOUT Android app on the smartphone.
-Once the SHOUT ns has been successfully paired with a device, the SHOUT ns should automatically pair with the Android device in the future.
+Once the devices have been paired, launch the NAL SHOUT Android app on the smartphone.
+After the SHOUT ns has been successfully paired with a device, the SHOUT ns should automatically pair with the Android device in the future.

-4.7 AT Command Mode
+3.7 AT COMMAND MODE

-For scenarios where computer control of the SHOUT ns is desired, this can be achieved using a computer attached to SHOUT ns USB interface through a USB cable.
+For scenarios where computer control of the SHOUT ns is desired, use a computer attached to the SHOUT ns USB interface through a USB cable.
 For example, the SHOUT ns can be turned off using the AT command ^SHUTDOWN.
-If the device is sleeping or in low-power in between reporting cycles, pressing the power button will turn the SHOUT ns on for 10 seconds.
-During this time, user can take the device out of Tracking mode and put it into Command mode by entering a sequence three pluses, "+++".
-If "+++" is not entered within 10 seconds, the SHOUT ns goes back to "sleep".
-See Section 5.2 Modes of Operation for a more detailed description of the Command Mode and see the NAL document "AT Commands for Model SHOUT ns" [1] the full list of capabilities of the AT Commands.
+If the device is sleeping or in low-power in between reporting cycles, pressing the power button turns the SHOUT ns on for 10 seconds.
+During this time, take the device out of tracking mode and put it into command mode by entering a sequence three pluses, "+++".
+If "+++" is not entered within 10 seconds, the SHOUT ns goes back to sleep.
+See section 4.2 Modes of Operation for a more detailed description of the command mode and see the NAL document "AT Commands for Model SHOUT ns" [1] for a full list of the AT command capabilities.

-5.0 IMPORTANT FEATURES
+4 IMPORTANT FEATURES